|

 Besides the contributions of Region members to our newsletter,

-several members have submitted articles to the The Self-Starter.
-In fact, Potomac Region member Chris Cummings
+several members have submitted articles to The Self-Starter.
+In 2008, Chris Cummings

 (pictured left) was

-of the Cadillac & LaSalle Club,” for his submissions to The Self-Starter
+of the Cadillac & LaSalle Club,” to the magazine

 and for his authorship of the book,